niranjainjain022/Credet-Card-Lead-Detection/README.md

 # Credet-Card-Lead-Detection
-Identifying customers that could show higher intent towards a recommended credit card The repository contains:
+Identifying customers that could show higher intent towards a recommended credit card.
+The repository contains:

   CCDL.pkl : which is a trained model which can be used for prediction